Integrate Algolia with Statamic

 Setting Up Algolia

-First up, you'll need to create an account with Algolia.
-Once you've got your account, you'll be given an Application ID and an Admin API Key.
-Keep these safe – you'll need them in a moment.
+Create an account with Algolia and get the Application ID and an Admin API Key.
+Keep these safe – you’ll need them in a moment.

 ALGOLIA_APP_ID=app-id